bredelings/BAli-Phy/doc/man/alignment-draw.md

 distinct observations and logarithmic normalization uses the color range materially more evenly; otherwise it uses linear. **posSelection** remains linear because it is a probability.
 Names ending in **-posSelection**, such as **foreground-posSelection**, receive the same treatment.
-Reset restores this automatically selected default.
+Positive-selection probabilities initially use the full probability domain from 0 to 1; choosing Robust or Custom overrides those bounds.
+Reset restores the initial defaults.

 Zero is valid on a log10 property scale.
 It is clipped to the positive lower bound, while its tooltip continues to report zero and the legend identifies that the lower color includes zero.
 Negative values cannot use log10.

-Viridis is the default palette.
-The palette selector also provides a blue-to-red sequential palette and a blue-to-light-gray-to-red diverging palette.
-The diverging palette maps the median to gray and normalizes the lower and upper halves independently.
-Its colors therefore indicate position within the displayed distribution, not biological categories or thresholds.
+The default blue-to-light-gray-to-red diverging palette maps 0 to blue, 0.5 to gray, and 1 to red for positive-selection probabilities.
+For other properties it maps the median to gray and normalizes the lower and upper halves independently.
+The palette selector also provides Viridis and a blue-to-red sequential palette.
 Palette and scale choices are retained separately for each property.

 The legend and cell colors update together.
 Pointing at or focusing a non-gap cell shows its posterior mean, posterior standard deviation, median, scale, and